x2loreeh/convertions-helper/readme.md

 - Byte to Bit (and viceversa)
 - Kilobyte to Bit (and viceversa)
 - KiloByte to Byte (and viceversa)
+- MegaByte to Bit (and viceversa)
+- MegaByte to Byte (and viceversa)
+- MegaByte to Kilobyte (and viceversa)

 ### Example